The Svedberg Laboratory

 The Svedberg Laboratory (TSL) is a university facility, based in Uppsala, Sweden.
-The activities at TSL are based around the particle accelerator Gustaf Werner cyclotron.
+It is under Decommission since 2016.
+The activities at TSL were based around the particle accelerator Gustaf Werner cyclotron.

-The main activity is proton therapy for the treatment of cancer, based on an agreement between the Oncology clinic at Uppsala University Hospital and Uppsala University.
-Beamtime not used for proton therapy is devoted to commercial neutron and proton irradiation projects, mainly for Radiation testing.
-There is also some time for basic (academic) research and in this case the experiments should be associated to Uppsala University or to EC projects.
+The main activity was proton therapy for the treatment of cancer, based on an agreement between the Oncology clinic at Uppsala University Hospital and Uppsala University.
+Beamtime not used for proton therapy was devoted to commercial neutron and proton irradiation projects, mainly for Radiation testing.
+There was also some time for basic (academic) research and in this case the experiments should be associated to Uppsala University or to EC projects.

-TSL is supported by the European Community and belong to the EC projects ERINDA, SkyFlash and CHANDA.
+TSL was supported by the European Community and belonged to the EC projects ERINDA, SkyFlash and CHANDA.